lastemp/real_estate_investment_trusts/README.md

 A REIT(Real Estate Investment Trusts) is a regulated collective investment vehicle that enables persons to contribute money’s worth as consideration for the acquisition of rights or interests in a trust that is divided into units with the intention of earning profits or income from real estate as beneficiaries of the trust.
 This Smart Contract provides a marketplace where investors buy and sell real estate investment trusts.

-There are two main types of REITs;
+There are two main types of REITs:
 - Development Real Estate Investment Trusts (D-REITs)
 - Income Real Estate Investment Trust (I-REITs)